amihaiemil/amihaiemil.github.io/_posts/2017-10-03-letsencrypt-glassfish-ec2.markdown

 already quite big, trusted by the community and are offering free certificates.

-Even though Let's Encrypt offers an automatic renewal process, note that this guide is for the **manual flow**, meaning that the certificate won't be automatically renewed, you'll have to do it yourself when it expires (I promise to write about the automatic renewal process too, as soon as I figure it out).
+Even though Let's Encrypt offers an automatic renewal process, note that this guide is for the **manual flow**, meaning that the certificate won't be automatically renewed, you'll have to do it yourself when it expires. <strike>(I promise to write about the automatic renewal process too, as soon as I figure it out)</strike> [Here](https://www.amihaiemil.com/2019/01/23/apache-payara-lets-encrypt.html) is how to autmate everything.

 ### 1) Register a domain and point to EC2